SENSEiXENUS/senseixenus.github.io/posts/ctf/n00bzctf/writeup.md

           		flag = subprocess.run(["cat","fake_flag.txt"],capture_output=True) # You actually thought I would give the flag? print(flag.stdout.strip())

-- Option 1 allows us to write to a file and triggers an assertion error if the string contains `/proc,/bin,\n and chall.Then, it tries to read the file and raises an exception if the file does not exist.
+- Option 1 allows us to write to a file and triggers an assertion error if the string contains `/proc,/bin,\n and chall`.Then, it tries to read the file and raises an exception if the file does not exist.
 It takes in the data and write to the file.

 ### Vulnerability